MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 The Data Entity Wizard opens.

     ![A screenshot of Data Entity Wizard](media/L2P01.png)

-    > If you want to change from Dark mode to improve readability, navigate to **Tools > Options > Environment > General**, and select your preferred Color Theme.

 5. Select **CustTable** in **Primary datasource**, and then select **Master** in **Entity category**.